Divorce Appraisals in the state of SD by Q Appraisals

 An appraisal for divorce purposes should include a well-supported, authoritative report that will hold up in court.
 When you order an appraisal from Q Appraisals, you are assured the best in service with courtesy and top notch analysis, taking into account the sensitive conditions of a divorce situation.

 As an attorney representing a client in a divorce, your case's research typically requires an appraisal to ascertain fair market value for the residential real estate involved.
 Often the divorce date can be different from the date you requested the appraisal.
-I am familiar with the processes and what's fundamental to perform a retroactive appraisal that has an effective date and Fair Market Value opinion corresponding to the date of divorce.
+I am familiar with the processes to perform a retroactive appraisal that has an effective date and Fair Market Value opinion corresponding to the date of divorce.
 For each divorce appraisal I am mindful of the fact that they need to be handled with the utmost care.
 The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which dictates confidentiality, resulting in the utmost discretion.